Niamtre: Nartiang Temple

 Followers of Niamtre have a longstanding connection with the Nartiang Durga Temple, located in the Jaintia Hills, Meghalaya.
 Although primarily dedicated to the Hindu goddess Durga, the temple is also significant to Niamtre practitioners, who historically worshipped at the site.
 The Jaintia kings, who were followers of Niamtre, established the temple in the 17th century, blending local beliefs with Hindu practices.
 This shared space illustrates the syncretism between Niamtre and Hinduism, where both religious traditions are practiced in a harmonious manner.

 During festivals like Behdienkhlam, Niamtre practitioners sometimes make offerings at the Nartiang Temple, believing that their prayers reach a shared divine presence.
 The stone monoliths around Nartiang, which represent ancestral spirits, are also respected by both Hindu and Niamtre followers.

 During the Durga Puja festival, the Durga idol is not used in the Nartiang temple because Niamtre followers do not worship idols.
-Instead, a trunk of a banana tree is used.
+Instead, the trunk of a banana tree is used.

 The soil and water from the Syntu Ksiar River in Jowai and Myntang River from Nartiang village was also collected for the Bhumi Pooja of Ayodhya Ram temple.